 I could see Tel Aviv differently.

-Even though construction works are everywhere because of the underground's fabrication, I focused mainly on the sight of the trees, and was impressed by how flowery and green they were .
-Didn't I appreciate them as much before, or did I take it for granted?
+Even though construction works are everywhere because of the underground's fabrication, I focused mainly on the sight of the trees and was impressed by how flowery and green they were.
+Didn't I appreciate them as much before, or did I take them for granted?

 Tel Aviv doesn't have the outstanding old classy buildings as Paris or London have, but it is renowned for its unique character.
 A fusion of Mediterranean and Bauhaus design.